mcasper/git-clean/README.md

 - Only presents merged branches

-There's no possibly of deleting branches with valuable work on it, as it only deletes branches that are even with the base branch you specify (default master).
+There's no possibility of deleting branches with valuable work on them, as it only deletes branches that are even with the base branch you specify (defaults to master).

 # Assumptions
 This tool assumes that you have `git` installed, and is in your path.
 If you